A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: The inductive NAW (BNAW) condition

-In this section, we introduce the inductive GAW (resp.
-BGAW) conditions for finite non-abelian simple groups.
+In this section, we introduce the inductive NAW (resp.
+BNAW) conditions for finite non-abelian simple groups.
 We prove that Conjecture \ref{ConjA} (resp.
-Conjecture \ref{ConjB}) holds for central extensions of a direct product of isomorphic non-abelian simple groups satisfying the inductive GAW (resp.
-BGAW) condition (see Theorem \ref{thm:ibGAW.con.}).
+Conjecture \ref{ConjB}) holds for central extensions of a direct product of isomorphic non-abelian simple groups satisfying the inductive NAW (resp.
+BNAW) condition (see Theorem \ref{thm:ibGAW.con.}).

 Recall that the \emph{universal $p'$-covering group} of a perfect group $L$ is the maximal perfect central extension of $L$ by an abelian $p'$-group (see \cite[Appendix B]{Navarro:McKay} for universal covering groups).